 Equality Act 2010, 10 year anniversary – legislation basics

-This October is the 10 year anniversary of the Equality Act 2010.
-Here, our Senior Inclusion and Diversity Consultant, Kylie Thompson, continues our reflections and lessons from this legislation with a refresher on the basic legal points.
+October 2020 marked 10 years since the Equality Act 2010.
+Here, our Senior Inclusion and Diversity Consultant, Kylie Thompson, reminds us of the key legislation covered by the Act.

 If you are new to Inclusive Employers, welcome!
 Perhaps National Inclusion Week was your first step on your inclusion journey or you’d like a refresher on the basic legal points around inclusion and diversity.
 Read on for an overview.

 What is the main legislation around inclusion and diversity?